 Here are some alternative ways to pay for adult orthodontic treatment:

 Instead of going to a full orthodontic practice, consider visiting a local dental school.

 Most orthodontic clinics provide payment plans for patients without dental insurance.
-For example, many clinics team up with financing companies to offer flexible payment options that cost less than conventional credit financing.
+Many clinics team up with financing companies to offer flexible payment options that cost less than conventional credit financing.

-Many payment plans require little to no interest and are payable by up to two years.
-These payment plans help significantly when investing in braces for adults.
+Many payment plans require little to no interest and are payable for up to two years.

 If your employer provides this perk, it is best to contribute the maximum amount allowed into your account.

 The money you place in the account is not taxed.
 This means your dollar will go further.
 Use this money to pay for expenses not covered by insurance, such as braces and deductibles.